Iris Investigate User Guide¶

 The UI and API can also serve either WHOIS or RDAP data in response to user specification.

-The RDAP FAQ and the letter to Iris customers explain how RDAP works in DomainTools products.
+The RDAP FAQ (Frequently Asked Questions) and the letter to Iris customers explain how RDAP works in DomainTools products.
 This guide contains RDAP-specific information in:

 Provision access¶